omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 It is recommended that each entity that does not wish to trust OMG as a chain operator should run their own [Watcher service](https://docs.omg.network/watcher/run-watcher-vps).

 OMG Network offers a Watcher instance on Mainnet as a public service that anyone can use.
-The Watcher can also be managed by the community platform provider like Reddit itself, a Blockchain node service provider, or self-hosted via the core community members.
+The Watcher can also be managed by the community platform provider like Reddit itself, a blockchain node service provider, or self-hosted via the core community members.

 ## 4. Resources